Jacques de Molay: Curse

 It has been claimed that Jacques de Molay cursed King Philip IV of France and his descendants from his execution pyre.
-However, the story of the shouted curse appears to be a combination of words by a different Templar, and those of Molay.
+However, the story of the shouted curse appears to be a combination of words by a different Templar and those of Molay.
 An eyewitness to the execution stated that Molay had shown no sign of fear and had told those present that God would avenge their deaths.
 Another variation on this story was told by the contemporary chronicler Ferreto of Vicenza, who applied the idea to a Neapolitan Templar brought before Clement V, whom he denounced for his injustice.
 Some time later, as he was about to be executed, he appealed "from this your heinous judgement to the living and true God, who is in Heaven", warning the Pope that, within a year and a day, he and Philip IV would be obliged to answer for their crimes in God's presence.

-Philip and Clement V both died within a year of Molay's execution; Clement succumbed to a long illness on 20 April 1314, and Philip died due to a stroke while hunting.
+Philip and Clement V both died within a year of Molay's execution; Pope Clement succumbed to a long illness on 20 April 1314, and King Philip died due to a stroke while hunting.
 Then followed the rapid succession of the last Direct Capetian kings of France between 1314 and 1328, the three sons and a grandson of Philip IV.
 Within fourteen years of the death of Molay, the 300-year-old House of Capet collapsed.
 This series of events forms the basis of Les Rois maudits (The Accursed Kings), a series of historical novels written by Maurice Druon between 1955 and 1977, which was also adapted into two French television miniseries in 1972 and 2005.

 The American historian Henry Charles Lea wrote: "Even in distant Germany Philippe's death was spoken of as a retribution for his destruction of the Templars, and Clement was described as shedding tears of remorse on his death-bed for three great crimes, the poisoning of Henry VII, Holy Roman Emperor, and the ruin of the Templars and Beguines".